Fine Bubble vs. Coarse Bubble Diffusers

 Energy efficiency is one of the most attractive enhancements fine bubble diffusers offer and is a primary reason why fine bubble diffusers have been so widely adopted.

-In a typical wastewater treatment facility, 50% of the power requirements come from the aeration system.
+In a typical wastewater treatment facility, 40% to 75% of the power requirements come from the aeration system.
 An energy-efficient diffuser leads to a reduction in power needs and results in significant savings for any treatment plant.
 Fine bubble diffusers generally cost less to operate than other types of aeration, like coarse bubble aeration, in terms of energy used.
 This is because the smaller amount of compressed air needed for a fine bubble diffuser makes fewer demands on the blowers that power the aeration system.

 Fine Bubble Diffusers: Cons